Walk for a cure Leeds

 About the event

 Join us from 10:00am to collect your T-shirt and lanyard, ready for an 11:00am start at Roundhay Park, Mansion Ln, Roundhay, Leeds LS8 2HH.
-To find the exact location of the event village/start, please download 'what3words' and enter: ///TBC
+To find the exact location of the Event Village and start, download 'what3words' and enter:

 Registration